theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 * To disobey
 * To rearrange social ties

+p502
+1. The freedom to move away or relocate from surroundings
+2. The freedom to ignore or disobey commands issued by others.
+3. the freedom to shape entirely new social realities or shift back and forth between different ones.

 Long Distance Interaction ~ p 23
 * Dreams or vision Quests
 * Traveling healers and entertainers